Logo St.Gallen Breast Cancer Conference

 Nodal irradiation after neoadjuvant chemotherapy

-Anusheel Munchi (India)
+Anusheel Munshi (India)

 Discussion Moderator: Maria Joao Cardoso

-Chairs: Meredith Regan / Sara Tolaney
+Chairs: Meredith Regan / Mafalda Oliveira / Sung Yong Kim

 Strenghts and limitations of clinical trial design